 - Gather necessary information that could help with Average Handling Time.
 For example, order number, name, email, etc.

-- Add tags and fields to be added or updated specific to your workflow
+- Add tags and fields to be added or updated specifically to your workflow

 - Identify suitable agents or departments to take the chat

-Once you have a clear idea of the information above, we recommend designing an escalation flow in Template Replies and link the dialogues that require escalation to it.
-If more than one escalation flow is needed, feel free to create more in Template Replies.
+Once you have a clear idea of the information above, we recommend designing an escalation flow in Template Replies and linking the dialogues that require escalation to it.
+If more than one escalation flow is needed, feel free to create more in Templates.